DFE-Digital/publish-teacher-training/guides/adr/0018-roll-out-school-relationship-model-with-dual-writes-and-feature-flags.md

 - `site_code` is copied from the provider-school relationship; and
 - `course_school.provider_school_id` is set.

-Failures should be handled so that we do not silently create records in only one model without knowing.
+Failures should be handled so that we do not silently create or remove records in only one model without knowing (Ideally in DB a transaction).

 Removing a provider-school relationship should be allowed only when no course-school records reference it through `course_school.provider_school_id`.
 If one or more course-school records reference the provider-school, removal should be blocked and the provider should be told to remove the school from the course first.